KozlovaNastya/BSU/cross-platform/lab5_1/README.md

-# Semantics of mooving : Credit Test
+# Semantics of Moving: Credit Test